Ahmad Shah II's invasion of Mewar: Background

-Invasion of Gujarat
+Gujarat invasion of Mewar

-Humiliated by the defeats of his generals at the hands of Rana Kumbha.
-Sultan thereupon decided to take the field in person.
+Humiliated by the defeats of his generals at the hands of Rana Kumbha, Sultan Ahmad Shah thereupon decided to take the field in person.
 The Maharana advanced to meet him and came to Mount Abu.
 Sultan too marched as the head of a large host and arrived near Mount Abu.
 He sent a part of his army to take the fort of Abu under his general Malik Shaaban Imad-ul-Mulk and self-marched against the fortress of Kumbhalgarh.
 Rana Kumbha who was aware of this plan came out of the fort and with a great slaughter, defeated Immad-ul-mulk and forced marched towards Kumbhalgarh.
 Sultan in the meantime attacked Sirohi who then was paying allegiance to Mewar.
 Raja of Sirohi came out of his fort and tried to give a battle to the Sultan but he was defeated.
 However, the Sultan abstained from taking Sirohi and marched to meet Rana Kumbha.
 He arrived at the foothill of the Kumbhalgarh fort where Immad-ul-mulk too joined him.
 Rana Kumbha who had reached before the Sultan, sallied out of the fortress and both sides met each other in the vicinity of Kumbhalgarh where the Sultan sustained heavy losses and returned to Gujarat completely defeated.